 If you want to watch movies for free and you’re a bit in over your head regarding torrents, peers and whatnot – Welcome!
 You’ve come to the right place.
 We’re here to find answers to the questions you’re too embarrassed to ask and too bored to answer on your own.
-Make yourselves comfortable, we might be here a while.
+So make yourselves comfortable; we might be here a while.

 Disclaimer: Torrenting copyrighted content is illegal.
-Torrenting itself isn’t, but the ownership of unsanctioned copyrighted material is.
-Legal content isn’t always apparent, so torrenting falls in a morally gray area.
+Torrenting itself isn’t, but the ownership of unsanctioned copyrighted material iss

 We encourage you to decide for yourself after knowing all that you need to know about torrents.
 Here we go.